jakejosh6751/Exploring-Sales-Insights/README.md

 **Insights:**

-i)	AtliQ Mart operates in 8 out of arguably 36 different markets (about a quarter) in the Asia – Pacific region as a diversification strategy.
+- AtliQ Mart operates in 8 out of arguably 36 different markets (about a quarter) in the Asia – Pacific region as a diversification strategy.

-ii) Operating in multiple markets spreads risk, decreasing the vulnerability of the company to market fluctuations.
+- Operating in multiple markets spreads risk, decreasing the vulnerability of the company to market fluctuations.

-iii) It also shows AtliQ Mart’s ability to navigate different regulatory environments for business.
+- It also shows AtliQ Mart’s ability to navigate different regulatory environments for business.

-iv)	There’s competitive advantage as the company might concentrate resources in markets where it has stronger foothold.
+- There’s competitive advantage as the company might concentrate resources in markets where it has stronger foothold.

 2. **What is the percentage of unique product increase in 2021 vs 2022?**